At a Glance

 - Twisted Sisters: Build stops around Bandera, Leakey, or other service points rather than assuming the route will keep giving you easy pull-offs.

-What to Bring for a Hill Country Drive
+What to Pack for a Hill Country Road Trip

 Hill Country driving requires a different margin for error than a standard highway commute.